 - (a) Contracting Local Organization (CLO): The organization or agency awarding the contract.
 (CLO) is the Plum Creek Conservation District, Lockhart, Texas.
-Also referred to as District and Owner. - (b) Contracting Officer (CO): The person who is designated and authorized to enter into and administer this contract on behalf of the Contracting Local Organization or his/her duly appointed successor or alternate.
+Also referred to as District, Government, and Owner. - (b) Contracting Officer (CO): The person who is designated and authorized to enter into and administer this contract on behalf of the Contracting Local Organization or his/her duly appointed successor or alternate.
 No other person has authority to act for the Contracting Officer as stated in these General Conditions or elsewhere in the contract documents unless such person has been delegated authority by the Contracting Officer in writing.
 Also referred to as Owner's Representative. - (c) Engineer: The person or his/her representative who is responsible for determining that the Contractor's work conforms to the technical requirements as set forth in the drawings and specifications.
-Also called Project Engineer, Government Representative (GR), Contracting Officer's Representative (COR), and Contracting Officer's Technical Representative (COTR). - (d) Inspector: The person who performs daily inspection services for the CLO at the construction site and maintains accurate daily records of the work accomplished and the factors affecting its progress and quality.
-Also called NRCS Construction Inspector. - (e) USDA-NRCS.
-United States Department of Agriculture, Natural Resources Conservation Service the Federal agency providing engineering and inspection services for this contract.
-Also referred to as Government. - (f) Quality Assurance (QA).
-NRCS Construction Inspector (onsite). - (g) Quality Control (QC).
-Contractor's Construction Inspector (onsite).
+Also called Project Engineer, and Government Representative (GR). - (d) Inspector: The person who performs daily inspection services for the CLO at the construction site and maintains accurate daily records of the work accomplished and the factors affecting its progress and quality.
+Also called Government Inspector, CLO Inspector, and Representative of the Engineer. - (e) AECOM Technical Services, Inc. The A-E firm providing Engineer and Inspector to PCCD for this contract. - (f) USDA-NRCS.
+United States Department of Agriculture, Natural Resources Conservation Service. - (g) Quality Assurance (QA).
+CLO (AECOM) Construction Inspector (onsite). - (h) Quality Control (QC).
+Contractor's Construction Inspector (onsite). - (i) Upgrade.
+Term for dams that are primarily being funded by the Texas State Soil and Water Conservation Board (TSSWCB) in order to upgrade them to meet high hazard criteria.
+The words Upgrade and Rehabilitation are used interchangeably in these contract documents.